Unidentified woman, seated with sewing

 Taken by T.Nevin late A.Bock, 140 Elizabeth St., Hobart Town

 Held at the Archives Office of Tasmania TAHO Ref: PH31/439

 This carte-de-visite is typical of Thomas J. Nevin’s everyday photographic activity in his city studio as a commercial portraitist.
 Although undated, he may have taken it in late 1871 soon after his marriage to Elizabeth Rachel Day and up until the birth of his first child in 1872, since it may have been his wife who worked with him, printing and colouring studio portraits in the small residence, shop, and glass house at 138-140 Elizabeth St. Hobart Town (Tasmania).

 Cdv of Elizabeth Rachel Nevin nee Day ca. 1871 taken by her husband Thomas J. Nevin.

 Her hair ribbons, earrings and brooch exhibit delicate tinting.

 Photo © KLW NFC 2012 and The Nevin Family Collections.

-DECOR: the shiny low chair, the table with griffin-shaped legs, tinted flowers and hair ribbons, the draped curtain, the diamond-patterned carpet, and the backdrop of a patterned patio looking out from an Italianate terrace to a vista of a meandering river, characterise this phase or apect of Nevin’s commercial practice.
+DECOR: the shiny low chair, the table with griffin-shaped legs, tinted flowers and hair ribbons, the draped curtain, the diamond-patterned carpet, and the backdrop of a patterned patio looking out from an Italianate terrace to a vista of a cart path and meandering stream, characterise this phase or aspect of Nevin’s commercial practice.
 However, his photographic techniques varied widely between 1868 and 1880, from salt paper stereographs of ferns and landscapes, cabinet portraiture, and of course, the police mugshots – aka the “Port Arthur convicts portraits 1874” (QVMAG; NLA; SLNSW etc) for which he is mostly renowned today.